454g (1Lb) Chubby Dried Silkworm Pupae

 1Lbs Chubby Dried Silkworm Pupae

-Silkworm pupae have been said to be especially beneficial in the growth and color enhancement of Koi Carp.
-They also provide better slime coat protection to resist parasite and bacterial infections resulting in a better, bigger, healthier fish.
+Silkworm pupae have been said to be especially beneficial in the growth and colour enhancement of Koi Carp.
+They also provide better slime coat protection to resist parasite and bacterial infections resulting in better, bigger, healthier fish.

 Reptile expert, A. Lanois, says that silkworms are, "naturally the healthiest insect you can get" because of their nutritional value and low-fat content.

 Here at Chubby Mealworms, we work closely with our trusted suppliers to ensure that our dried mealworms are of the highest quality.
 As a team, our aim is to provide 100% customer satisfaction which is why we are the number one supplier of dried mealworms.
 If you want to learn more about where we source our mealworms read here.

 1Lbs of Chubby Dried Silkworm Pupae come packed in a clear plastic re-sealable bag.

 Remember that the bigger the pack of dried silkworms you purchase the cheaper the price per Lbs becomes.

 Minimum Crude Protein 52%, Minimum Crude Fat 30%, Maximum Crude Fibre 3%, Maximum Ash 4.5%, Maximum Moisture 6%.